 |Love||catching up with people who care about you|

 None of these activities is costly, but I guarantee you that they can work just as well in brightening up your day as anything you could possibly buy.

 The goal is not to deprive yourself in the name of saving a dollar, but to find means to make you content, so you no longer feel compelled to engage in retail therapy.

 It’s also about finding and maintaining a delicate balance between penny pinching and overindulgence, and maximizing happiness by dishing out the fewest dollars possible.

-During my weaker moments of craving pretty things (Korean beauty products and colourful stationary are my vice), I remind myself that nothing I buy could possibly make me feel as good as having money in the bank account.
+During my weaker moments of craving pretty things (Korean beauty products and colorful stationery are my vices), I remind myself that nothing I buy could possibly make me feel as good as having money in a bank account.

 By simply framing the purchase as something that subtracts (from my bank account) rather than adds (to my collection of crap), I’m able to take a step back, evaluate the bigger financial picture and (usually) make the right decision of abandoning the shopping cart.